andre-anan-gilbert/Real-time-Facial-Age-and-Emotion-Recognition/README.md

 (Child, Young Adult, Adult, Senior) and the emotion (Neutral, Happy, Surprised, Sad, Angry, Disgusted, Fearful) of a human, using convolutional neural networks (CNN).

+## Documentation

+- All project documentation can be found in the folder [docs](/docs/).
+- The unified documentation is found in the file [Projektdokumentation.pdf](/docs/Projektdokumentation.pdf).
+- Our suggested distribution of points can be found in [Gruppenbewertung.pdf](/docs/Gruppenbewertung.pdf).
+- The slides for all presentations were placed in the folder [slides](/docs/slides/).
+- All business related analysis documents and diagrams are located in [analysis](/docs/analysis/).
+- Technical analysis in form of UML diagrams can be found in the folder [diagrams](/docs/diagrams/).
+- The folder [app](/docs/app/) contains the description of the architecture of our application.
+- Visualizations of our models architecture and performance can be found in [models](/docs/models/).
+- The diagrams created with explainable AI are located in [explainable_ai](/docs/explainable_ai/).

 ## Datasets

 Age Group Recognition: